Jordan Cooper Death: Man arrested in woman's murder

 Her body was found Dec.
 9 in what investigators described as a “very concealed” area in her home, two weeks after she was reported missing.
 Authorities had previously searched her home, but initially didn't locate her body, which was hidden under layers of insulation.

-Clay deputies said Cooper's family has been notified of the arrest and ask to grieve in privacy.
+Clay County deputies said Cooper's family has been notified of the arrest and asks to grieve in privacy.

 This release was just handed out to the media.
 Still waiting for someone to arrive before the press conference can start @ActionNewsJax pic.twitter.com/TiYumFoux2— Danielle Avitable (@DanielleANjax) January 19, 2018